The Bustling Beach Town of Tamarindo, Costa Rica

 And that sense of community is one of the things that makes Tamarindo special.

 Getting to Tamarindo is easy.
-The Daniel Oduber International Airport in Liberia offers many flights from North America and Europe.
-It’s just an hour taxi ($50) or bus ride ($3) to Tamarindo, with frequent service offered.
-You can also get private transport for $20 through the Tamarindo Shuttle (tamarindoshuttle.com).
+The Daniel Oduber International Airport in Liberia offers many flights from North America, Panama, and Europe.
+The modern, new airport was opened in 2012 and it has already been expanded in 2018 to meet the demands of increased flights.
+It’s just an hour taxi ($50-$80) or bus ride ($3) to Tamarindo, with frequent service offered.
+You can also get door-to-door shared shuttle transport for $20 through the Tamarindo Shuttle.

 Cost of Living in Tamarindo